Thomas Unniyadan: Political career

-Adv.Thomas Unniyadan started his political career as college student union chairman.
-He joined Kerala Congress and was the MLA (Member of Legislative Assembly) of Irinjalakuda Constituency in Thrissur District of Kerala from 2001 to 2016.
+Unniyadan started his political career as college student union chairman.
+He joined Kerala Congress and was the Member of Legislative Assembly of Irinjalakuda Constituency in Thrissur District of Kerala from 2001 to 2016.
 He was the former Legislative petitions committee chairman and also held the positions in various committees as Committee member in State Legislative Subject committee and as a committee member of the Legislative Subordinate Registration Committee.
-Presently he is the Deputy Chairman of Kerala Congress Party.
+Presently, he is the member of the Kerala State Legislative Assembly after his victory in the 2026 assembly elections and also serves as the deputy chairman of the Kerala Congress party.